Wednesday, September 30, 2009

 Flour tortillas

 Fry up your onion and garlic in a little oil until translucent.
 Add in your thyme and cayenne pepper, stir for about 1 min before adding in the chopped tomatoes and beans, stir until the tomatoes begin to cook down a little.
 Season.
 Turn down, cover and leave to cook for a 10 minutes or so.
+It’s done when the tomatoes are cooked down nice - it’ll be pretty thick, because you want a nice paste texture.
+Squish down the beans with the back of the spoon.

 In a clean frying pan place one tortilla, add on top a layer of beany mush, a few roasted peppers, spring onions and some grated cheese.
 Top with another tortilla and give it a bit of a squash down.
 Place over a medium head - cook for 2/3 minutes, turn over (carefully) and give the next side 2/3 mins.
 Keep your eye on it or it’ll burn (not looking at anyone in particular here!)
+Serve with sour cream with chives or guacamole (neither of which I had sadly) but it was still really good.

 This would be great to use up some leftover chicken, or chili.
 Throw in whatever beans you like or have to hand, some courgette and corn would also work well.
 Fresh chilli's would also be great in the sauce or de-seeded as a topping